Bedroom Safety

 • Placing window guards on your windows will help prevent your child from falling through.

-• The toy chest for a young child is one without a lid.
+• The best toy chest for a young child is one without a lid.
 However, if you do purchase one with a lid, make sure that there are holes in the in case your child were to get trapped.
 They would then be able to breathe and it will help you hear them better when they call for help.

 • Be sure that all toys are picked up off the floor to ensure that they (or you) don’t trip in the middle of the night.